 The online assignmet will tend toward straightforward problems, with the goal of helping you identify misunderstandings.
 Any confusion can then be addressed during Recitation on Thursday.

 The written assignments will generally have more conceptual or more involved problems.
-You may turn in your written homework at the beginning or end of lecture on the due date or put it in your TA's mailbox before 3:20pm on that day.
-The TA's mailboxes are in the Mathematical Sciences Department Office, WEH 6113.
-Homework turned in after 3:20 will be regarded as late.
+You may turn in your written homework at the beginning or end of lecture on the due date.
+Homework turned in after 10:30 will be regarded as late.

-Late homework assignments will be accepted until solutions to the problem set are provided.
+Late homework assignments will be accepted until solutions to the problem set are provided, typically the Tuesday after the due date.
 The first late homework will be given full credit.
 Thereafter, the late assignments will be penalized.
 The second will be given half credit, the third 1/3 credit, and so on.
 The tenth late homework and any subsequent late homeworks will be given no credit.